nklopstock611/42hacks-engineering-challenge/README.md

 Deployed on: https://four2hacks-engineering-challenge.onrender.com

-Because it is a free service, the first reuqest may have a 50s re-activation delay...
+Because it is a free service, the first request may have a 50s re-activation delay and an error response...

+It is recommended to run the API locally and test on localhost.